The Foundation at Bethany

 WAYS TO BE GENEROUS

 Each year during the Holiday Season from Thanksgiving to Christmas, TFAB receives gifts in the form of immediate cash donations from Residents and Families in honor of Staff members’ contributions and dedication to our Residents and their Families.
 These have been consistently matched by the TFAB Board of Trustees and then distributed to the Staff Members during this annual Christmas Celebration.
-During the Christmas Season 2019 and 2020, these cash donations and the match allowed TFAB to distribute an additional account each year of $________ and $________ respectively in “bonuses” to our Staff members as a sign of appreciation from our Residents and Board, recognition of well-deserved dedication and commitment to The Bethany Belief of being “Called to Serve.”
+Over the past several years these cash donations and the match allowed TFAB to distribute an average of $25,000 each year in “bonuses” to our Staff members as a sign of appreciation from our Residents and Board, recognition of well-deserved dedication and commitment to The Bethany Belief of being “Called to Serve.”

-Residents, both current and former, and their Families often ask what they might do to honor those who unselfishly provide the person-centered, quality healthcare to Seniors for which Bethany has become known to give, in the distinctively different manner than other Communities of like.
-To that end, two Staff Scholarship Programs have been established to recognize and say “thank you” to those Staff Members who are not only building longevity and thus long-term relationship with our Residents but also making daily impact on so many Residents on an individual basis.
-Giving to either of these scholarship represents a way to go beyond the daily appreciation of a Resident and/or Family and makes a greater impact going forward for other Residents while benefitting the Staff members’ own life and work.
+Residents, both current and former, and their Families often ask what they might do to honor those who unselfishly provide the person-centered, quality healthcare to Seniors for which Bethany has become known to provide.
+To that end, two Staff Scholarship Programs have been established to recognize and say “thank you” to those Staff Members who are not only building longevity and thus long-term relationship with our Residents but also making daily impact on so many Residents.
+Giving to either of these scholarships represents a way to go beyond the daily appreciation of a Resident and/or Family and makes a greater impact going forward for other Residents while benefiting the Staff members’ own life and work.

-- The Nancy Alford Scholarship: Established by Nancy Alford’s Family in honor of “Mrs. Nancy,” a long-time educator in Georgia and South Carolina, was a Resident at The Lodge at Bethany from 01 September 2016 until her death on 01 February 2019.
+2. The Nancy Alford Scholarship: Established by Nancy Alford’s Family in honor of “Mrs. Nancy,” a long-time educator in Georgia and South Carolina, who was a Resident at The Lodge at Bethany from 01 September 2016 until her death on 01 February 2019.
 The Scholarship is a living testament to a believer in life-long earning who led by example.
 She was an avid reader of both fiction and non-fiction, loved solving word puzzles, and never shied away from new learning experiences.
-It was in this spirit that she consistently encouraged her caregivers to pursue their dreams and further their education; therefore, this legacy of provision to grant the opportunity for Staff Members of The Lodge to rise to a level of self-improvement and career advancement.
+It was in this spirit that she consistently encouraged her caregivers to pursue their dreams and further their education; therefore, this legacy allows the opportunity for Staff Members of The Lodge to rise to a level of self-improvement and career advancement.

 METHODS OF GIVING